sooshin/android-popular-movies-app/README.md

 Here is the link to view a video demonstrating the app: https://youtu.be/1eFfdmHGKMw

 ## Get it on Google Play
 **Popular Movies** app gives you information about movies from the TMDb.
 See what movies are the most popular and high rated.
 You can also discover Now Playing or Upcoming movies.
-Popular Movies app will help you decide what to watch. 👍
+Popular Movies app will help you decide what to watch.👍

 [![google-play-badge](https://user-images.githubusercontent.com/33213229/59287668-13be9a00-8cad-11e9-9a13-b62a4f562cfd.png)](https://play.google.com/store/apps/details?id=com.soojeongshin.popularmovies.free)
 [![ic_launcher](https://user-images.githubusercontent.com/33213229/59288297-72d0de80-8cae-11e9-9c58-25828f6e6ae6.png)](https://play.google.com/store/apps/details?id=com.soojeongshin.popularmovies.free)